FabricMC/fabric-docs/develop/rendering/draw-context.md

 ### Drawing Outlines/Borders {#drawing-outlines-borders}

 Let's say we want to outline the rectangle we just drew.
-We can use the `GuiGraphics.submitOutline(...)` method to draw an outline.
+We can use the `GuiGraphics.renderOutline(...)` method to draw an outline.

 @[code lang=java transcludeWith=:::2](@/reference/latest/src/client/java/com/example/docs/rendering/DrawContextExampleScreen.java)